sisaman/sisaman.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year PhD student in the School of Engineering at [École Polytechnique Fédérale de Lausanne (EPFL)](https://www.epfl.ch/en/home/) and a research assistant in the Social Computing group at [Idiap Research Institute](http://idiap.ch) under the supervision of [Prof. Daniel Gatica-Perez](https://www.idiap.ch/~gatica/).
+I am a third-year PhD student in the School of Engineering at [École Polytechnique Fédérale de Lausanne (EPFL)](https://www.epfl.ch/en/home/) and a research assistant in the Social Computing group at [Idiap Research Institute](http://idiap.ch) under the supervision of [Prof. Daniel Gatica-Perez](https://www.idiap.ch/~gatica/).
 I am also a member of [Digital Humanities Institute](https://www.epfl.ch/schools/cdh/research-2/dhi/) at EPFL, and [dhCenter](https://www.dhcenter-unil-epfl.ch/), the UNIL-EPFL joint center for digital humanities.

 My academic research interest lies at the intersection of privacy, machine learning, and social network analysis.
 Currently, I work on designing privacy-preserving representation learning algorithms for large-scale graphs such as social and information networks.
 I contribute to the [AI4media](https://ai4media.eu/) project, a European Union’s Horizon 2020 research and innovation program focusing on the next generation of ethical and trustworthy AI research to serve media and society.